Sanjai8904/Bank_Account_Management/README.md

-🏦 Bank Account Management System using Java and MySQL This project implements a simple bank account management system where users can create, update, delete, and view account details through a command-line interface.
+🏦 Bank Account Management System using Java and MySQL:

+  This project implements a simple bank account management system where users can create, update, delete, and view account details through a command-line interface.
 The system ensures persistent data storage using MySQL and organizes code in a modular structure for maintainability.

-Features
+Features:

  -Account Management → Create, update, and delete bank accounts.
  -Transactions → Deposit and withdraw money, and check account balances.